Week 4: Using Wetoku in the Classroom

 now appear on your page!

-Thanks to Dave for the great idea of how a new teacher might begin to explore the use of this great video communication tool!
+Thanks to Dave for the great idea of how a new

 About Dave Dodgson